 The idea with these questions is to get to know them and where they are in their walk with Christ.
 Remember, these questions are not supposed to be an inquisition and there are no right or wrong answers.
 Everyone is at a different point in their walk, and it’s important for the success of your relationship to have a firm grasp on that.

-Additionally, you may want someone who is at the same level of dedication to your Christian faith as you are.
+Additionally, you may want someone who is at the same level of dedication to the Christian faith as you are.
 If you’re someone that hits up church on the holidays only, you might struggle dating someone who goes to church four or five times a week.
 The same in reverse is true, of course.

 Questions to Ask Yourself

 These are questions that you can ask yourself in private and are great things to meditate on.
-Here is out list of Christian dating questions you should be asking yourself at all stages of a relationship – new or old.
+Here is out list of Christian dating questions you should be asking yourself at all stages of a relationship – new or old:

-Is this person in line with what God wants for me?
+- Is this person in line with what God wants for me?

-Am I still seeking God first and this relationship second?
+- Am I still seeking God first and this relationship second?

-Have I sacrificed any of my morals or values for this relationship?
+- Have I sacrificed any of my morals or values for this relationship?

-Is this person helping or hurting my spiritual growth?
+- Is this person helping or hurting my spiritual growth?

-How am I impacting my partner’s spiritual growth?
+- How am I impacting my partner’s spiritual growth?

-Am I happy?
+- Am I happy?
 Is my partner happy?

-Is there anything I could change to make this relationship more fruitful?
+- Is there anything I could change to make this relationship more fruitful?

-The purpose of these Christian dating questions are for you to make sure that you’re staying in a healthy track.
+The purpose of these Christian dating questions are for you to make sure that you’re staying on a healthy track.
 It’s easy in relationships to get complacent or convince ourselves to give way on things that are usually important to us.
-By asking yourself these questions periodically throughout the relationship, you’ll be self-aware of the direction of your relationship and its effect on your walk with God.
+It’s also easy to just drift if we’re not proactively approaching our faith and the quality of our relationships.

 Questions to Ask God